PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 Instead, you add the players to a permission group that has access to use the mine regions.
 One way to look at this is that a permission is like a key, and you're giving players a copy of the key access the mines.
 With a slight twist on that analogy, since we're dealing with groups, everyone within that group shares the same key for the mine regions.

 The correct way to add a player to a mine region.
 Indirectly by giving them access to the "keys".
-Or in other words, since we hooked up the LuckPerms group `g:prison.mines.<mine-name>` then all we need to do is add them to the group and they will have access to the proper regions.
+Or in other words, since we hooked up the LuckPerms group `prison.mines.<mine-name>` then all we need to do is add them to the group and they will have access to the proper regions.

+NOTE: With world guard we had to use the prefix of `g:` to indicate the permission was a group.
+But with luckperms since we are using the `parent` option it implies its a group.
+Therefore if `g:` is used in luckperms it would be an error.

 Template:

     /lp user <player-name> parent set <group-name> true

-    /lp user <player-name> parent set g:prison.mines.<mine-name> true
+    /lp user <player-name> parent set prison.mines.<mine-name> true

 It is important to know how to remove access from a player so they can be demoted or removed from an area that they should no longer access.